 - Know the emergency number for Australia is 000 (or 112 on mobile phones).

 - Understand that our beaches differ from overseas beaches and can be more dangerous in terms of tides, winds, and waves.

 - Understand that ‘no split bills’ is a common occurrence, so be prepared to calculate your ‘cut’ when dining out with friends.
 Keeping cash on hand is always helpful.

-- Familiarise yourself with the big supermarket brands, and where they generally sit on prices so you won’t be caught out at your local (though decidedly more expensive) supermarket.
+- Familiarize yourself with the big supermarket brands, and where they generally sit on prices so you won’t be caught out at your local (though decidedly more expensive) supermarket.